-Answer: Because of mist nothing is visible after a certain distance.
+Answer: Because of mist nothing is visible beyond a certain distance.
 Author can hear Bijju calling his sister but is unable to see him because of mist.

 Answer: The visibility drops giving the hilly area a surreal look.
 Because of mist and poor light everything gets a sad tone.
-The whole ambience engulfs a silence.
+The whole ambience is engulfed by silence.

 Answer: The monsoon enters India from east and south somewhere around mid of May.
 It reaches northern part of the country around second week of June.
 The monsoon ends around September.
 People take out umbrellas and raincoats, gumboots are repaired.
 Leaking roofs are taken care of.
 In flood hit areas people keep their belongings at a higher and safer place.
 Old truck tubes are kept in good shape to be used as emergency boat during floods.

-Answer: The author has described about Massoorie which is in Uttarakhand.
-Rusking Bond used to live in Uttarakhand.
+Answer: The author has described about Masoorie which is in Uttarakhand.
+Ruskin Bond used to live in Uttarakhand.

 Answer: It rained for about 24 hours.
 The author tried to enjoy the beating sound of raindrops on the tin roof.
 It helped him keep awake.
 The tin roof helped him save from the incessant rain yet the sound of downpour gave him a sense of being part of the rain.